engelberger/gomena.github.io/index.md

 * Dec 22nd, 2017.
 Our paper [Reparameterizing the Birkhoff Polytope for Variational Permutation Inference ](https://arxiv.org/abs/1710.09508) (joint with S. Linderman, H. Cooper, J. Cunningham and L. Paninski) was accepted to AISTATS, 2018.
 Nos vemos en Lanzarote!
 * Dec 1st, 2017.
 I will be presenting two workshop papers at NIPS: [Our work on Sinkhorn Networks](https://gomena.github.io/doc/SinkhornOT.pdf) will be presented in the [Optimal Transport and Machine Learning Workshop](http://otml17.marcocuturi.net/).
-Also, [our work on permutation modeling for C. elegans data](https://gomena.github.io/doc/PermutationWorms.pdf) will be presented in the [Worms Information Processing Workshop](https://wenxichen.github.io/inspirations/2017/12/27/nips-2017-inspirations.html).
+Also, [our work on permutation inference for C. elegans data](https://gomena.github.io/doc/PermutationWorms.pdf) will be presented in the [Worms Information Processing Workshop](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005842).
 * Nov 13rd, 2017.
 Our methods paper *Electrical stimulus artifact cancellation and neural spike detection on large multi-electrode arrays* is  now [in press at PLOS Computational Biology](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005842).
 We think this is a significant step towards enabling closed-loop experiments featuring high-resolution neural electrical stimulation.